Private Pilot license (PPL)

 Written Exams

-You will complete exams covering all theoretical subjects including air law, navigation, meteorology, and aircraft systems.
+You will complete eight written exams covering all theoretical subjects including air law, navigation, meteorology, and aircraft systems.

 Multiple-subject assessment